-Chicago Spire, the iconic twizzling edifice by Santiago Calatrava has finally entered to the museum of unconstructed dreams in Chicago, also known as the ‘birthplace of skyscrapers’.
-The development initiative halted due to a literally sky-piercing budget and got buried afterwards under the 76 feet deep grave.
+Chicago Spire, the iconic twizzling edifice by Santiago Calatrava has finally entered to the museum of unconstructed dreams in Chicago, also known as the ‘birthplace of skyscrapers’ among the tallest buildings in the world.
+The development initiative halted due to a literally sky-piercing budget and got buried afterward under the 76 feet deep grave.
 Being the first windy-city project of Calatrava, the original design served its name through a slender tower elegantly tapered upwards to penetrate the clouds with a needle.
 The design got continuous revisions as per requirements of the city’s authority and the resultant structure came in a much wider and blunt form, interestingly replicating a standing drill bit.

 The site was previously zoned for a tower composed of 35 floors and another of 55.
 Later, single sleek tower eliminated a couple of wider towers to minimize the impact of the built form on the migratory birds.
 The roof height was altered from 444 meters to 472 meters up to the top of the water tank.
 The foundation incorporates 70,000 tons of steel as well as 200,000 cubic yards of concrete while seven underground floors rest right over it.
 34 footing caissons drilled 110 feet into bedrock, 20 to support the structural core and 14 got arranged in a ring around the perimeter.
 Each floor was designed to be anchored to a central column while offsetting from the lower one in order to form a twiddle.
 Structural transition floors were designed after every 30-40 stories as it transfers stress to the center and maintains rigidity.
 Two emergency stairwells lead towards the ground floor in order to defend attacks similar to 9/11.